 This project will determine and provide a common taxonomy (categorization, generic framework) and definitions for mining production capabilities (operating functions, processes) and application and control systems that support the production capabilities, primarily focusing on surface mining.
-It is intended to be forward-looking.
+It is intended to be forward looking.

 This categorization is intended to be a first step to establish a common understanding, which can be used to support and drive further conversations within GMG in a targeted way, identifying common system integration areas and issues, where further collaborative efforts are needed, and identifying what issues are industry-wide versus what should be left up to the individual operator and OEM relationships.
 Having this common language and reference that will help operators, suppliers, and other parties communicate about their needs within determined boundaries.

 Within GMG: Produce a framework that can help focus the conversations on data and system integration and identify where to focus efforts.
-This project is a foundational first step for this Working Group.

 Within the Industry: Provide descriptive output(s) that operators, OEMs, and other vendors and partners to use as a common framework to support communication and manage change as things get more and more integrated.
 The output should be developed with an understanding that there will still be variation based on many factors, and it must not be prescriptive on how data should be presented or managed.